DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

 Identify and prioritize systems and processes for resilience testing based on their criticality to business operations: Effective planning starts with recognizing which systems and processes are most vital to your daily operations.
-These components should be prioritized for testing to ensure maximum protection against disruptions, in line with DORA's resilience standards.

 Deliverables